Florida Comprehensive Assessment Test: End-of-Course Assessments (EOC)

 All EOCs are administered school-wide throughout a week, ensuring no issues occur while students are signing into the program.
 The exams are taken on a computer, generally on a standard model for all students to guarantee fairness.
 If the test has not been completed within the 160-minute session, test-takers may continue working for the remainder of the school day.

 FCAT Explorer

 FCAT Explorer was an internet-based tool designed to help Florida students in grades 3–11 pass the FCAT by focusing on mastery of the Sunshine State Standards through several interactive programs.
 Each student received a unique username and password to access these programs, and schools in Florida often set aside time during the day to work specifically on FCAT Explorer.
-It now redirects to another website with resources for Florida students.
+The domain is now for sale.